Wednesday, January 15, 2025

 Line-up / Musicians:

 Somewhere in 1968, 20-year old Bradford guitarist Allan Holdsworth forms 'Igginbottom with Bradford mates Steven Robinson (guitar), Mick Skelly (bass), and drummer Dave Freeman.
 Saxophonist Ray Warleigh sees them perform up in Bradford and asks the band to join him in London where Ray gets them on stage with him at his friend Ronnie Scott's.
 Ronnie recommends 'Igginbottom to Decca's Deram Records A&R who record and release their album, 'Igginbottom's Wrench sometime in 1969.
 One of the quirkiest, most uniquely unpretentious, psychedelic, almost-Canterbury Style, albums you'll ever hear, 'Igginbottom's Wrench is on a par of creativity with anything Robert Fripp or Terje Rypdal are doing at the time.
-Plus, you get to hear Allan's wonderful voice singing on most of the songs.
+Plus, you get to hear Allan's wonderful singing voice on most of the songs!

 Line-up / Musicians: